The Day After the Super Bowl

 I wonder what most Americans, who absolutely love NFL football, do the day after the Super Bowl?
 I’m sure many of them turn to the off-season and draft day.
-Maybe some turn to the upcoming baseball season (pitchers and catchers report in 18 days!!).
-Of course with March on the horizon, college basketball will soon be the non-stop sports story.
+Maybe some turn to the upcoming baseball season (pitchers and catchers report in just a few days!).
+Of course, with March on the horizon, college basketball will soon be the non-stop sports story.

-Look, I’m probably a below-average sports fan because about the only thing that I care about is University of Illinois basketball and they are not really all that relevant nationally.
+Look, I’m probably a below-average sports fan because the only thing that I care about is University of Illinois athletics.
 I don’t even care that much about St. Louis baseball until it gets to the playoffs and past the regular season.
-As for the NFL, I watched three games: The AFC championship, NFC championship and the Super Bowl.
+As for the NFL, I watched three games: The AFC championship, the NFC championship, and the Super Bowl.

 When the Super Bowl is on, I think the vast majority of Joe Average or Below Joe Americans tune in to watch the game.
 It’s such a spectacle that you can’t really avoid it.
-For example, at my house I had three girls watching the game and they don’t care a lick about football.
-Granted, they didn’t last long and were much more interested in the wings, chips and cookies we had for our “Super Bowl party,” but they were mildly interested.
+For example, at my house, everyone was more interested in the wings we made for our “Super Bowl Party” than anything happening on the television.

 Of course, we can’t forget the commercials.
-Since the 1984 Apple Macintosh commercial, every year the Super Bowl commercial becomes this “thing” that everyone wants to talk about.
-Sure, there’s been some amazing, creative commercials, but at $4 million dollars per thirty seconds, they’d better bring in some real profit.
-If you aren’t Coke, Pepsi, Budweiser, Microsoft, Mercedes or some other giant multinational corporation, I can’t see the reason to ever buy a spot on the Super Bowl.
+Since the 1984 Apple Macintosh commercial, every year, the Super Bowl commercial becomes this thing that everyone wants to talk about.
+Sure, there have been some amazing, creative commercials, but millions of dollars per thirty seconds, they’d better bring in some real profit.
+If you aren’t a giant multinational corporation, I can’t see the reason ever to buy a spot on the Super Bowl.

-I would make my Super Bowl commercial so bawdy and risqué the NFL would never consider airing it and then I’d use that publicity to push it on YouTube and Vimeo to an audience that would be hyped up and interested to see it and see it again.
-Companies have already started doing the “Anti-Super Bowl” ads, but I’d push that envelope about as far as I could to generate buzz, good will and sales.
+I would make my Super Bowl commercial so bawdy and risqué the NFL would never consider airing it.
+Then I’d use that publicity to push it on YouTube and Vimeo to an audience that would be hyped up and interested to see it and see it again.
+Companies have already started doing the “Anti-Super Bowl” ads, but I’d push that envelope about as far as I could to generate buzz, goodwill, and sales.